 While it is never a good idea to over-prepare for specific telephone interview questions and answers, you can be relatively certain that some version of the most common questions will crop up.
 The question might sound slightly different, but the information that the interviewer will be looking to find out will be the same.

-Here are ten of the most common questions:
+Here are 10 of the most common phone screening interview questions:

 1. Tell me about yourself.

 It’s the infamous TMAY question.
 It comes in many forms but they all mean basically the same thing: Pitch me on yourself as a professional.

 You should expect this phone interview question, just as you would for an in-person job interview.
 The number one thing hiring managers are looking for in a phone screening is fit within the company culture, and TMAY questions are a good measuring tool for fit.

 It’s a little tricky.
 How can you encapsulate an entire human life into a few sentences?
 Should you talk about every past job?
 College?
 Hobbies?
 Family?
 This confusion is why some people are more comfortable composing a resume (which is fact-based) than writing a cover-letter (which is similar to a TMAY screening in that it showcases personality).